drissamri/beautiful-jekyll/_posts/2017-02-22-lets-encrypt-cloudfoundry-bluemix.md

   ]
 }
 ```
 You are now ready to run the script: `python setup-app.py`.
 This can take a few minutes.
-If no errors occured, the certificates are generated and available in the script's generated `letsencrypt` application on Cloud Foundry.
+If no errors occured, the certificates are generated and available in the automatically created `letsencrypt` application on Cloud Foundry.
 You can run the following commands to copy the files over to your local machine, don't forget to fill in your domain inside the commands.
-In my case it would be `drissamri.me`
+In my case it would be `drissamri.me`:

 ```shell
 cf ssh letsencrypt -c 'cat ~/app/conf/live/<<YOURDOMAIN>>/cert.pem' > cert.pem